ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/Intro2R.md

 friend_ages
 ```

-Or One may create a vector with named elements from scratch.
+Or, one may create a vector with named elements from scratch.
 ```{r}
 friend_ages <- c(Mina=21, Ella=27, Anna=26, Cora=32)
 friend_ages